Alexejhero/Menu-Item-Overrides/README.md

 ## Known issues

-- Submenus seem to somehow be cached, so changing the priority override of a submenu will only take effect if the editor is restarted or if the submenu is moved, or hidden and unhidden.
 - When installing or uninstalling the package the assemblies will not be refreshed, so the menu items will not be updated.
+- Submenus seem to somehow be cached.
+This affects the following:
+  - Changing the priority of an entire submenu will only take effect if the editor is restarted or if the submenu is moved, or hidden and unhidden.
+  - Removing an entire submenu and replacing it with a single item will make the editor behave weirdly, if you really want to do that you can include a ZWSP at the end of the name for the single item

 ## Getting involved